-- The California Invasion of Privacy Act,337 which includes a number of important protections of communication privacy, including a general prohibition on wiretapping and a warrant requirement for location tracking. - The California Wiretap Act,338 which is analogous to the federal Wiretap Act. - Penal Code Section 1524(c), which provides a special procedure for the issuance of a warrant that is used to obtain records that are "in the possession or under the control of" an attorney, doctor, psychotherapist, or clergy member. - Penal Code Section 1524(g), which provides that no warrant may be issued for records described in Evidence Code Section 1070.
-That Evidence Code provision protects specified members of the press from contempt for refusing to disclose sources or "unpublished information obtained or prepared in gathering, receiving or processing of information for communication to the public." - The Reader Privacy Act,339 which protects against government access to user records of a library or other "book service" (including an online provider). - Civil Code Section 1799.3, which restricts the disclosure of video sale or rental records. - California Right to Financial Privacy Act,340 which restricts government access to customer financial records. - The Confidentiality of Medical Information Act,341 which regulates the use and disclosure of patient information by a provider of health care. - Public Utilities Code Sections 2891 to 2894.10, which provide miscellaneous protections for the privacy of telephone and telegraph company customers. - Education Code Sections 49061 to 49085, which regulate the maintenance, use, and disclosure of student records. - The Information Privacy Act of 1977,342 which regulates state agency collection and use of personal information. - Vehicle Code Section 9951, which regulates the use of a vehicle "recording device."
+- The Reader Privacy Act,340 which protects against government access to user records of a library or other "book service" (including an online provider). - Civil Code Section 1799.3, which restricts the disclosure of video sale or rental records. - California Right to Financial Privacy Act,341 which restricts government access to customer financial records. - The Confidentiality of Medical Information Act,342 which regulates the use and disclosure of patient information by a provider of health care. - Public Utilities Code Sections 2891 to 2894.10, which provide miscellaneous protections for the privacy of telephone and telegraph company customers. - Education Code Sections 49061 to 49085, which regulate the maintenance, use, and disclosure of student records. - The Information Privacy Act of 1977,343 which regulates state agency collection and use of personal information. - Vehicle Code Section 9951, which regulates the use of a vehicle "recording device."